-The claim in Italy has been brought before the Court of Milan by Terna S.p.A.
+Italian company Terna S.p.A. launched an antitrust damages claim in the Court of Milan.
 Nexans Italia filed a defense on October 24, 2019 focusing on Nexans Italia's lack of standing to be sued.
 Following an initial hearing on November 13, 2019, the judge ruled Terna's claim to be null for lack of clarity on February 3, 2020.
-Terna is to supplement its claim by May 11, 2020.
-The judge will then rule on the other preliminary questions and a hearing is scheduled for September 29, 2020.
+Terna supplemented its claim on May 11, 2020.
+On January 26, 2021, the judge ruled that the decision on jurisdiction and other preliminary issues will be rendered along with that on the merits.
+A final outcome is not expected before 2022.

-The claim in Netherlands was made jointly by Electricity & Water Authority of Bahrain, GCC Interconnection Authority, Kuwait Ministry of Electricity and Water and Oman Electricity Transmission Company, against certain companies of the Prysmian Group and its former shareholders, and companies in the Nexans Group and ABB Groups.
+The claim in the Netherlands was made jointly by Electricity & Water Authority of Bahrain, GCC Interconnection Authority, Kuwait Ministry of Electricity and Water and Oman Electricity Transmission Company, against certain companies of the Prysmian Group and its former shareholders, and companies in the Nexans and ABB Groups.
 This action has been brought before the Court of Amsterdam.
-On December 18, 2019, Nexans filed a motion contesting jurisdiction to which claimants are required to submit their response.
-Hearing and decision on the procedural issues could occur in 2020.
+On December 18, 2019, Nexans and other defendants filed a motion contesting jurisdiction.
+The court issued its judgment on November 25, 2020, declaring itself incompetent with regard to the claims against the non-Dutch defendants, including certain Group entities.
+The court also ordered the claimants to pay the costs of the proceedings.
+The case on the merits against the Dutch defendants is stayed until March 3, 2021.

-Investigations carried out by the American, Japanese, New Zealand and Canadian authorities in the high-voltage power cable sector were closed without sanctions.
-During investigations led by the Australian antitrust authority (ACCC), the Australian courts dismissed ACCC's case and refused to sanction Nexans and its Australian subsidiary in the high-voltage power cable sector in a case pertaining to the sale of low- and medium-voltage cables.
+Investigations carried out by the American, Japanese, Zealand and Canadian New authorities in the high-voltage power cable sector closed without sanctions. investigations led by the Australian antitrust authority (ACCC), the Australian courts dismissed ACCC's case and refused to sanction Nexans and its Australian subsidiary in the high-voltage power cable sector in a case pertaining to the sale of low- and medium-voltage cables.

-Investigation in Brazil by the General Superintendence of the antitrust authority "CADE" in the high-voltage power cable sector has been concluded on February 11, 2019 and recommendation has been made by the same to the Administrative Tribunal of CADE to sanction the defendants in this case.
-A judgment by the Tribunal of CADE is expected first semester of 2020.
+An investigation in Brazil by the General Superintendence of the antitrust authority "CADE" in the high-voltage power cable sector was concluded on February 11, 2019.
+On April 15, 2020, the Administrative Tribunal of CADE condemned the Company, together with other cable manufacturers.
+Nexans has paid the 1 million euro (BRL equivalent) fine and has appealed the decision.

-Investigation by the antitrust authority in South Korea ("KFTC") in the high-voltage power cable sector has not been officially closed but Nexans understands that the statute of limitations should be considered expired.
+An investigation by the antitrust authority in South Korea ("KFTC") in the high-voltage power cable sector has not been officially closed but Nexans understands that the relevant limitation periods should be considered expired.

-Nexans' local Korean subsidiaries have cooperated with the KFTC in investigations initiated between 2013 and 2015 in businesses other than the high-voltage.
-As a result, full leniency (zero fine) has been granted by KFTC in 15 cases, and for two other cases the Korean subsidiaries were granted a 20% reduction of fines and were ordered to pay the KFTC a total of approx. 850,000 euros.
-All such investigations are now closed, and the risks associated with the majority of claims brought by customers in connection with them are now all closed.
+Nexans' local Korean subsidiaries have cooperated with the KFTC in investigations initiated between 2013 and 2015 in businesses other than high-voltage.
+As a result, full leniency (zero fine) was granted by KFTC in 15 cases, and for two other cases the Nexans Korean subsidiaries were granted a 20% reduction on the fines imposed and were ordered to pay the KFTC a total of approx. 850,000 euros.
+All such investigations are now closed, and the risks associated with the majority of claims brought by customers in connection with them are now concluded.

 On November 24, 2017 in Spain, Nexans Iberia and the Company (in its capacity as Nexans Iberia's parent company) were notified of a decision by the Spanish competition authority ("CNMC"), which found that Nexans Iberia had participated directly in an infringement of Spanish competition laws in the low- and medium-voltage cable sectors.
 The Company was held jointly liable for the payment of part of the fine levied on Nexans Iberia by the CNMC.
 In early January 2018, Nexans Iberia settled the 1.3 million euro fine levied by the CNMC.
 Nexans Iberia and the Company have appealed the CNMC's decision.
-Appeal decision is expected to take place in 2020.
+The appeal decision is expected in 2021.